moizalicious/siddhi-json-structs/README.md

 ```

 ### Attributes
-_**NOTE - The JSON attributes that end with a `*` symbol means that the attribute cannot be left null/empty**_

-Defines attributes of a Stream, Table etc.. that have the same format.
+Define's attributes of a Stream, Table etc.. that have the same format.
 So they all use the same structure
 which is named `attributeList` where ever they are used in a element definition.
 ```
 [